Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Results

-\Cref{fig:results_forest}d) shows how our model generates photorealistic visualizations of reforestation projects.
+\Cref{fig:results_comparison_imagery}d)-bottom shows how our model generates photorealistic visualizations of reforestation projects.
 The generated imagery looks more realistic than handcrafted baseline models (e,f), where the reforested area pixels are set to a mean forest color.
-Our quantitative analysis in~\cref{tab:results_comparison_table_forest} confirms that our model outperforms the baselines in both random and spatial split.
-Note however that LPIPS has limits as distance metric, because the ground-truth post-reforestation image often contained unknown features such as newly built houses.
+Our quantitative analysis in~\cref{tab:results_comparison_table_forest} confirms that our model outperforms the baselines in both, a random and spatial split.We plot an additional random selection of generated images with their respective inputs in~\cref{fig:results_forest_random_10}.